Gillani0/play-commons/play-commons-eventtypes/README.md

  * PROs: type safety for values, RDF-escaping for values, guidance for new programmers by using clear setters, schema changes will result in clear compile errors, always produces valid/parsable RDF
  * CONs: large Maven footprint, schema is needed at compile time
 2. Using a template approach
- * PROs: light-weight approach e.g. for resource constraint devices, no schema must be created, flexible, no recompilation needed on schema change
+ * PROs: light-weight approach e.g. for resource-constrained devices, schema is optional, no recompilation needed on schema change
  * CONs: no type safety, no checks in case of schema evolution, no RDF-escaping for values, mistakes can lead to unparsable RDF

-A **combined approach** can be reasonable where *templates are used at runtime*, but *a schema is maintained for Unit Testing* to compare a template-generated event with a SDK-generated event at compile time.
+A **combined approach** can be reasonable where *templates are used at runtime*, but *a schema is maintained for Unit Testing* to compare a template-generated event dummy with a SDK-generated event dummy at compile time.
 This test will expose any divergence if the schema should change and the template is forgotten or has syntax errors.